Isaiah 2:5-9 Commentary

 KJV: Their land also is full of idols; they worship the work of their own hands, that which their own fingers have made:

 NET: Their land is full of worthless idols; they worship the product of their own hands, what their own fingers have fashioned.
+(NET Bible)

 NLT: Their land has also been filled with idols; They worship the work of their hands, That which their fingers have made.
+(NLT - Tyndale House)

 Young's Literal: And its land is full of idols, To the work of its hands it boweth itself, To that which its fingers have made,

-Their land has also been filled with idols.
-They worship the work of their hands, that which their fingers have made: (Is 57:5; 2Chr 27:2; 28:2, 3, 4,23, 24, 25; 33:3, 4, 5, 6, 7; Jeremiah 2:28; 11:13; Ezekiel 16:23, 24, 25; Hosea 12:11; Acts 17:16) (Isa 37:19; 44:15-20; Deuteronomy 4:28; Psalms 115:4-8; Hosea 8:6; 13:2; 14:3; Revelation 9:20)
+• Is 57:5; 2Chr 27:2; 28:2, 3, 4,23, 24, 25; 33:3, 4, 5, 6, 7; Jeremiah 2:28; 11:13; Ezekiel 16:23, 24, 25; Hosea 12:11; Acts 17:16

 Their land - Judah and Jerusalem.
 Jotham and Ahaz, two of the kings under whom Isaiah prophesied, failed to remove the idolatrous high places from the Land (2Ki 15:35; 16:4).

-Filled (04390 )(male) can have a spatial sense (which is the case in this verse), as when the locusts filled the houses of the Egyptians (Ex 10:6) or the wine press (cp Re 14:19, 20, 19:15) being filled (figuratively speaking of wickedness) (Joel 3:13).
+Filled (04390 )(male) is the third uses of this vivid word in this indictment against Judah.
+It can have a spatial sense (which is the case in this verse), as when the locusts filled the houses of the Egyptians (Ex 10:6) or the wine press (cp Re 14:19, 20, 19:15) being filled (figuratively speaking of wickedness) (Joel 3:13).

-The Septuagint (LXX) uses the verb empiplemi (also used by the Lxx in Is 2:6, 7, 8, 9:19; 11:3, 9; 13:21; 14:21; 21:3; 22:2; 23:18; 27:6; 29:19; 31:4; 33:5; 34:6, 7; 44:16; 58:10, 11; 65:20; 66:11) which means to completely take up the space of something or to provide a sufficient amount (to satisfy - something idols can NEVER do!)
+As in the other two uses above the Septuagint (LXX) uses the verb empiplemi (also used by the Lxx in Is 2:6, 7, 8, 9:19; 11:3, 9; 13:21; 14:21; 21:3; 22:2; 23:18; 27:6; 29:19; 31:4; 33:5; 34:6, 7; 44:16; 58:10, 11; 65:20; 66:11) which means to completely take up the space of something or to provide a sufficient amount (to satisfy - something idols can NEVER do!)
 See above for discussion of what fills someone will control them!

-ABOMINABLE,
+ABOMINABLE, DETESTABLE IDOLS

-Filled with idols - This is the first use of the word idols in Isaiah.
-It was not just that Judah and Jerusalem just had idols or practiced idolatry, but that they were "filled to the brim" with abominable lifeless idols!
 It is interesting that in a survey of the OT prophets, idols and idolatry per se are not a common theme (except in Ezekiel, Hosea, Isa 40-55), the other prophets being more concerned with the moral offenses of God's people.
-In Is 2:6-22, the primary focus of the "attack" is pride
+In Is 2:6-22, the primary focus of the "attack" is pride.

-Related Resources: Greek Word studies on - Idols = eidolon; Idolater = eidololatres Idolatry = eidololatreia
+Related Resources: Greek Word studies on - Idols = eidolon; Idolater = eidololatres; Idolatry = eidololatreia

-Idols (0457) (eliyl/elil [plural = elilim]) (Used in Is 2:8, 18, 20; 10:10, 11; 19:1, 3; 31:7) describes that which is worthless, good for nothing, of no value (cp powerlessness).
+Idols (0457) (elil [plural = elilim]) (Used in Is 2:8, 18, 20; 10:10, 11; 19:1, 3; 31:7) describes that which is worthless, good for nothing, of no value (cp powerlessness).
 The spelling of the Hebrew word for idol is very close to the Hebrew word for God (= el) (and some etymologists suggest it is actually a diminutive of the Hebrew word for God).
 The term for God however relates to the idea of strength or power, which makes Isaiah's contrast with "nothing" (eliyl) all that more pointed and dramatic!
 Worthless and good for nothing is a fitting name for objects of worship made by human hands!
 God's assessment of any "god" but Himself is that “all gods of the peoples are nought (nothing)” (Ps 96:5YLT = 1Chr 16:26YLT)

-Eliyl - 18v in the OT - Lev.
+Lev.
 19:4; 26:1; 1 Chr.
 16:26; Job 13:4; Ps.
 96:5; 97:7; Is 2:8, 18, 20; 10:10, 11; 19:1, 3; 31:7; Jer.
 14:14; Ezek.
 30:13; Hab.
 2:18; Zech.
 11:17

 Habakkuk has a classic parody of idols asking...